When preparing your manuscript, please adhere to the following guidelines to ensure that your submission is processed on time.

 Equations

-For equations, Use equation-editor programs such as “MathType” or “Microsoft equation”.
+Use equation-editor programs such as “MathType” or “Microsoft equation.”

-Manuscripts with the equations imported as image formats (e.g. .jpeg, .tiff) are NOT accepted and will be returned to the Author for corrections.
-Equations are to be numbered sequentially, with Arabic numerals in brackets, from 1 upwards. (e.g (1)).
-When referring to specific equation please use next abbreviation (Eq.
+Manuscripts with the equations imported as image formats (e.g., .jpeg, .tiff) are NOT accepted and will be returned to the Author for corrections.
+Equations must be numbered sequentially, with Arabic numerals in brackets, from 1 upwards. (e.g. (1)).
+When referring to a specific equation, please use the next abbreviation (Eq.
 (1)).

 Acronyms and Abbreviations

-Spell out acronyms at first use with the abbreviation following in parentheses.
+Spell out acronyms for first use with the abbreviations following in parentheses.

-In case of just a normal expansion of an acronym and not a proper noun, the term should be set as sentence case.
-Examples: polycistic ovary syndrome (PCOS), coefficient of performance (COP), genetic algorithm (GA).
+In the case of just a normal expansion of an acronym and not a proper noun, the term should be set as sentence case.
+Examples: polycystic ovary syndrome (PCOS), coefficient of performance (COP), and genetic algorithm (GA).

 You chapter will be divided into subsections.
 Please number section headings based on their hierarchy, with Arabic numbering.